LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 We have used some static variables before in classes, with the keyword ``static``, where there is just one copy for the whole class.
-If we omit the ``static`` we get an *instance variable*, that is the particular data for an *individual* Contact.
+If we omit the ``static`` we get an *instance variable*, that is the particular data for an *individual* Contact, for an individual instance of the class.
 This is our new place to store data:

 We declare these *in* the class and *outside* any method declaration.